killermann/facilitator-cards/content/cards/poster-presentation.md

 ---

-Give each group a flipchart paper and a complex prompt.
+Give each group a complex prompt.
 For example, "With your group, draw and label all of the elements you think are necessary for an environmentally sustainable community."
-Give each group time to ample time to collaborate on their poster before presenting to the full group.
+Every group can have the same prompt, or different ones.
+Provide ample time to collaborate on their poster before presenting to the full group.